Black-Hawk21/SymtoCare/README.md

 ## Contributions
 * Shubhranil Basak
-   * Fine-tuned all the ML models
+   * Fine-tuned all the ML models from huggingface
    * Made the EDA for a few datsets
    * Managed API calls from huggingface
 * Aryan Bansal